Application Guide

 🏢 About Appleseed Foundation

-Appleseed Foundation is a unique 501(c)(3) nonprofit that operates as the central hub for a network of 20 justice centers across the US and Mexico, driving systemic change through policy advocacy, impact litigation, and research.
-Unlike traditional nonprofits, Appleseed's decentralized, community-driven model allows for tailored local solutions while leveraging collective power for national impact.
-Working here means joining a collaborative network that directly addresses complex social injustices.
+The Appleseed Foundation is the central hub for a unique network of 20 justice centers across the US and Mexico, driving systemic change through policy advocacy, impact litigation, and research.
+Working here means joining a collaborative, community-driven movement that amplifies local efforts for national impact, with a focus on equity and justice.

 About This Role